evo-company/hiku/docs/guide/basics.rst

     :emphasize-lines: 8,15,20-21,24-25

-``character_data`` function :sup:`[8]` is used to resolve values for two fields in the ``character`` edge.
+``character_data`` function :sup:`[8]` is used to resolve values for two fields in the ``character`` node.
 As you can see, it returns basically a list of lists with values in the same order as it was requested in arguments (order of ids and fields should be preserved).